List of 20th Century Fox International films

 This is a list of films produced/distributed by 20th Century Fox (now 20th Century Studios) Internationally.
 This list include releases from Germany, Brazil, Mexico, Russia, Spain as well as other countries outside North America.
-It does not include releases such as Fox Star Studios as they have their own list of films, unless 20th Century Fox distributed Fox Star Studios films in select international territories.
+It does not include releases from Fox Star Studios as it has its own list of films, unless 20th Century Fox distributed Fox Star Studios films in select international territories.